UNDP_MD_SDG88_Chiscareni_moldova-ecotourism.jpg

 Results

-UNDP’s results in Moldova were highly relevant to the Government’s plan, as evidenced by the 2022 independent country programme evaluation and stakeholder consultations.
-UNDP is well-positioned as a reliable, responsive, and trusted provider of development services, supporting the government's efforts to pursue its diverse priorities.
+UNDP’s results in Moldova were highly relevant to the Government’s priorities, as evidenced by the 2022 Independent Country Programme Evaluation and stakeholder consultations.
+UNDP is well-positioned as a reliable, responsive, and trusted development partner, supporting the government's efforts to pursue its diverse priorities.

-UNDP in partnership with other development partners accomplished transformative results, such as: strengthening the capacity of public institutions across the three branches of power; supporting the transparency and inclusiveness of the elections process; spearheading innovation and applying it to policy development and service design and delivery; promoting and scaling up gender equality and women's empowerment; engaging with migrants in the socio-economic development of local communities across the country; promoting social cohesion and building confidence across conflict divide.
+UNDP, in collaboration with other development partners, accomplished transformative results, such as: strengthening the capacity of public institutions across the three branches of power; supporting the transparency and inclusiveness of the elections process; spearheading the application of innovation in policy development, service design and delivery; advancing gender equality and women's empowerment; engaging with migrants in the socio-economic development of communities across the country; promoting social cohesion and building confidence across the conflict divide.

-UNDP is supporting Government’s efforts in spearheading the nationalization of Sustainable Development Goals (SDGs) and integrating the 2030 Agenda into the country’s national development framework.
-With UN support, the Government of Moldova assessed the progress on achieving the SDGs and presented its first Voluntary National Report at the High-Level Political Forum in July 2020.
+UNDP is supporting the Government in the nationalization of Sustainable Development Goals (SDGs) and integrating the 2030 Agenda into the country’s national development framework.
+With UN support, the Government of Moldova assessed the progress on achieving the SDGs and presented its first Voluntary National Report at the High-Level Political Forum in July 2020, as well as progress updates at the SDG Summit in September 2023.

-UNDP delivered on its commitment of ensuring the HDP nexus, by efficiently supporting local partners in navigating through the economic, energy and humanitarian turmoil, and build crisis response capacities.
-UNDP work in 2022 generated improved livelihoods opportunities, enhanced access to better services and infrastructure for men and women across the country, including the Transnistrian region.
-UNDP supported connecting local public authorities to the national response to support refugees via a partnership with CALM; enhanced the response effort of local communities hosting refugees in line with the “My community for Peace” national campaign.
+UNDP delivered on its commitment of ensuring the humanitarian-development-peace Nexus, by efficiently supporting local partners in navigating the economic, energy and humanitarian challenges and build crisis response capacities.
+Since the onset of the war in Ukraine and influx of refugees to Moldova, UNDP’s work generated improved livelihoods opportunities, enhanced access to better services and infrastructure for refugees and vulnerable men and women from host communities across the country, including the Transnistrian region.
+UNDP supported the connection of local public authorities to the national refugee response mechanisms via a partnership with the Congress of Local Authorities from Moldova (CALM) and enhanced the response capacities of local communities hosting refugees in line with the “My community for Peace” national campaign and access to local services.
+Moreover, together with national authorities – Ministry of Labour and Social Protection and State Chancellery, UNDP has led the coordination efforts of livelihoods and inclusion related interventions under the Moldova Refugee Response Coordination Forum.

-Despite all challenges, UNDP was helping local communities to maintain commitment on the local development priorities.
+Despite all challenges, UNDP was helping local communities to maintain their commitment towards local development priorities.
 UNDP’s work was instrumental on steering the first two Focal Regions of Cahul and Ungheni on the path to becoming regional growth poles in the country, with solid services and infrastructure supporting a dynamic social and economic life.

-Moreover, the private sector was activated as an important partner of local public authorities able to push green economic growth, being assisted to grow, access export opportunities, and engage in innovative partnerships, including in such formats as cluster based on value chains, initiated for the first time in Moldova.
+Moreover, the private sector was activated as an important partner of local public authorities able to push green economic growth, being assisted to grow, access export opportunities, create jobs, including for refugees and engage in innovative partnerships, including in such formats as value-chain based clusters, initiated for the first time in Moldova.

-UNDP continuously promotes inclusive growth.
-UNDP is supporting a nationally owned process of making the most of migration, with focus on reinventing rural areas and creating local economic opportunities for communities.
+UNDP continuously promotes inclusive growth, supporting a nationally owned process of making the most of migration, with focus on reinventing rural areas and creating local economic opportunities for communities.
 UNDP’s innovative experience of engaging 10,000 migrants in the development of local communities across Moldova was scaled up at the national level through the Governmental Programme DAR 1+3.
-The established cross-river cooperation platforms between both banks of Nistru River generate joint innovative solutions to protracted issues across the conflict divide.
+The established cross-river cooperation platforms between both banks of Nistru River generate joint innovative solutions for addressing protracted issues across the conflict divide.
+UNDP work focused on supporting human capital development by contributing to advancing the quality of education to better match labour market demand.

 2.51